ronreiter/interactive-tutorials/tutorials/learn-js.org/en/Manipulating Arrays.md

     2
     3

-The `unshift` method is used to insert a variable from the beginning of an array.
+The `unshift` method is used to insert a variable at the beginning of an array.
 For example:

     var myArray = [1,2,3];
     myArray.unshift(0);